tbesemer/sros/README_help.txt

   kernel_mrproper:         #  Cleans Kernel, including removing the
                            #  configuration file.
 Use with care.

+  uboot:                   #  Configure and Build U-Boot.
+Not part of
+                           #  default build.

 Notes:

   All output goes into ~/output.
 Example: